beyarkay/masters-thesis/src/02_background.md

 Artificial Intelligence (AI) refers to the development of non-human systems that can perform tasks typically requiring human intelligence.
 These non-human systems often refer to computer systems, although
-\cite{bostromEthicalIssuesAdvanced} notes that this is not necessarily required. \cite{johnmccarthyProposalDartmouthSummer} founded the field in 1956 and went through periods of optimism in the capabilities of AI, as well as subsequent periods of scepticism which are often referred to as the "AI winters".
+\cite{bostromEthicalIssuesAdvanced2003} notes that this is not necessarily required. \cite{johnmccarthyProposalDartmouthSummer1955} founded the field in 1955 and went through periods of optimism in the capabilities of AI, as well as subsequent periods of scepticism which are often referred to as the "AI winters".